WebOrigami/docs/src/content/language/syntax.md

 You can group expressions with `(` `)` parentheses.
 Command shells generally interpret parentheses, so you will need to escape them with backslashes or quote the expression you want ori to evaluate.

+<a name="lambdas"></a>

 ## Lambdas (unnamed functions)

+An Origami expression can define a type of unnamed function called a lambda.

-You can define an unnamed lambda function with an `=` equals sign.
+You can create the simplest form of a lambda function with an `=` equals sign:

 ```
 =expression